Blog home

 ICT in the Tuff Spot

-Why not use the tuff spot tray as a track for Bee-Bots, Blue-Bots, or Clever Cats – it will help to contain them whilst the children programme them.
+Why not use the tuff spot tray as a track for Glow and Go Bot, Bee-Bots, Blue-Bots, or Clever Cats – it will help to contain them whilst the children explore.

 ICT in the tuff spot bee bot